pritansh/mathpy/README.md

 ##### Examples

   Find 1 root for -> x<sup>3</sup>-x-2 in (1, 2)

-  Plots equation and root in browser and automatically show the plot.
+  Plots equation and root in browser and automatically show the plot

     print(mp.rf('x^3-x+(-2)', a=1, b=2, showIter=True, plotGraph=True))